cms-dev/cms/docs/External contest formats.rst

 - a YAML file named :file:`contest.yaml`, that describes the general contest properties;

-- for each task :samp:`{task_name}`, a YAML file :file:`{task_name}.yaml` that describes the task and a directory :file:`{task_name}` that contains all the files needed to build the statement of the problem, the input and output cases, the reference solution and (when used) the solution checker.
+- for each task :samp:`{task_name}`, a directory :file:`{task_name}` that contains the description of the task and all the files needed to build the statement of the problem, the input and output cases, the reference solution and (when used) the solution checker.

 The exact structure of these files and directories is detailed below.
 Note that providing confusing input to ``cmsYamlImporter`` can, unexpectedly, confuse it and create inconsistent tasks and/or strange errors.
 For confusing input we mean parameters and/or files from which it can infer no or multiple task types or score types.